Crunch-io/webdocs/crunch/crunch_creating-variables.md

 You can derive new variables based on existing variables in a dataset.
 The following methods are available to derive variables.

 * **Derive variable from filter** – You can create a dichotomous variable based on a filter – all rows that match the filter definition will be shown as **Selected**, whereas non-missing rows that do not match the definition will be shown as **Other**.
-This see [Building Filters](crunch_building-filters.html) for more information.
+See [Building Filters](crunch_building-filters.html) for more information.

 * **Combine categories** – Derive a variable by combining categories from an existing categorical, multiple response, or array variable.
 For example, starting with a variable that recorded people's opinions on issues on a scale from 1-10, you could derive a variable that combines the "1-3" responses into "Disagree", "4-7" into "Unsure", and "8-10" into "Agree".
 The type of variable created will be the same as the type of the variable it is based on.
 Click **New Variable** at the bottom of the variable list and select **Combine categories** to get started.
 See [Combining Categories](crunch_creating-a-combined-variable.html)